|Division Chief:||Marc Adler, MD|

 Erica Ferrara, DO

-is a graduate of the Internal Medicine Residency Program at Winthrop-University Hospital and received her Doctorate from the New York College of Osteopathic Medicine.
+Is a graduate of the Internal Medicine Residency Program at Winthrop-University Hospital and received her Doctorate from the New York College of Osteopathic Medicine.
 Board-certified in Internal Medicine, she has been an integral member of the hospitalist team since its infancy, dedicated to inpatient care and medical education.
 A peer-reviewer for the Morbidity and Mortality Committee, she is also a member of the Society of Hospital Medicine and the American College of Physicians.

 Hue Ly, MD

-completed her residency in Internal Medicine at Winthrop-University Hospital.
-A graduate of SUNY HSC at Downstate School of Medicine, Dr. Ly has served on the full-time faculty at Winthrop since completing her residency.
+Completed her residency in Internal Medicine at Winthrop-University Hospital.
+A graduate of SUNY HSC at Downstate School of Medicine, Dr. Ly has served on the full-time faculty at NYU Winthrop since completing her residency.
 Board-certified in Internal Medicine, she has been a long-standing member of the Morbidity and Mortality Committee and has been an integral contributor to the evolution of the hospitalist program over several years.
 Dr. Ly is also a member of the American College of Physicians.